Hire in Poland

 - A breastfeeding employee has the right to two half-hourly breaks during work, which are to be included in the working hours.

-- The employer is required to grant pregnant employees leave from work for medical examinations recommended by a doctor in connection with pregnancy if these examinations cannot be performed outside working hours.
+- The employer is required to grant pregnant employees leave from work for medical examinations recommended by a doctor in connection with the pregnancy if these examinations cannot be performed outside working hours.
 The employee retains the right to compensation for this time of absence.

 - Pregnant and breastfeeding women must not perform tasks which are arduous, dangerous or harmful to their health.
 This list of tasks is outlined by legal provisions.

 - An employee has the right to maternity leave of 20 weeks in the case of having given birth to one child, 31 weeks for having given birth to twins or 33 weeks in the case of having triplets.
-No more than six weeks of the maternity leave can be used before the expected date of birth.
+No more than six weeks of maternity leave can be used before the expected date of birth.

 - Maternity allowance is paid by ZUS and equals 100% of the average monthly wage paid over the 12 months preceding the leave.